-The domain name currently registered at the Axis Internet Dynamic DNS service for your product can at any time be removed.
+AXIS Internet Dynamic DNS Service - The AXIS Internet Dynamic DNS Service can provide your Axis product with its own URL (web address), which can then be used to access it over the Internet.
+The product can be unregistered from the service at any time.
 To do this click Settings... and follow the instructions.
-For more information, please refer to the online help (?)
+For more information, please refer to the online help Q.

-Network - Advanced TCP/IP Settings
+Network - Advanced TCP/IP settings

-DNS Configuration
+DNS configuration